 What are the required materials?

 Currently, you will need regular access to a computer or laptop and Wi-Fi access.
-Click here if you need help accessing these.
+Read Computer or Internet Support if you need help accessing the Internet.

 Whom can I contact for more information?